 It is a peaceful European country, placed right in the lap nature.
-With time, Switzerland has become modern, but has managed to retain its beautiful equation with nature.
-Spanning in eight countries, Alps mountain range has become a postcard image for Switzerland over the years.
-Leisure travellers, hikers and campers, or adventure sportsmen, Switzerland is the place for everyone who loves nature.
+With time, Switzerland has become modern but has managed to retain its beautiful equation with nature.
+Spanning in eight countries, the Alps mountain range has become a postcard image for Switzerland over the years.
+Leisure travelers, hikers, and campers, or adventure sportsmen, Switzerland is the place for everyone who loves nature.

 8. Location in Central Europe:

 Switzerland is located in central Europe, and it is landlocked.
-Switzerland shares its borders with five countries of EU: Austria, Liechtenstein, France, Italy, and Germany.
+Switzerland shares its borders with five countries of the EU: Austria, Liechtenstein, France, Italy, and Germany.
 Moreover, it is very well connected with all of these countries.
-You can hope in a train and take a trip to any of these countries.
+You can hop on a train and take a trip to any of these countries.
 Switzerland literally puts rest of the Europe to your doorstep.